lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 $$
 </div>

-The two traits follow a multivariate normal distribution with mean a and variance-covariance matrix $\mathbf{V}.
+The two traits follow a multivariate normal distribution with mean a and variance-covariance matrix $\mathbf{V}$.

 For the simple tree in figure 3.4b,